domness/Tutorials/4 Custom Cells/README.md

 We are going to start off by making some dictionary's and an array to contain them all in for the UITableView:

+  // Allocate and initialise an array of hashes, consisting of Object, Key, Object, Key etc
     array = [[NSMutableArray alloc] initWithObjects:
              [NSDictionary dictionaryWithObjectsAndKeys:
               @"Mercury Taxis", @"name",